gwstaten/wordl/README.md

 | 4 | Finds the word that narrows down to the least number of remaining possibilities in the worst case scenario (aka max(n)) |
 | 5 | Finds the word that gets the most bits of information on average (aka logBASE(n/p,0.5) average) |
 | 6 | Finds the word that gets the most greens on average |

-## Q&A

-### Q1: I entered a wordlist when prompted, but nothing happened

-A1: Make sure you have spelled the wordlist correctly, and chosen one from [wordlist](#word-lists).
-Note that 4-11 represents an integer between 4-11 (inclusive).

-### Q2: The code exited when I entered `Number of parallel words`

-A2: Ensure you have not inputted anything other than numbers.

-### Q3: I received `libc++abi: terminating with uncaught exception of type std::out_of_range: basic_string` when I inputted my guess

-A3: When entering your guess, make sure the guess is the correct word length.
-Also ensure that the result you inputted is also the correct length (it should be the same as the word).

-### Q4: When I input my second (or x) guess, I get `segmentation fault` or `core dump`

-A4: This will happen if you enter a guess that contradicts any of your previous guesses.
-Make sure you entered it correctly!

-### Q5: What does it mean when the code says `Creating log directory x...`

-A5: This code creates log files in order to optimize performance of the code, and making this code run faster.
-These log files are located entirely on your computer, in the directory `log` inside the directory in which you cloned this repository.

 ## Example Program Run